barryclark/jekyll-now/_posts/2018-11-20-Fruit-Ranking.md

 Although it's not very difficult to get pretty much any fruit throughout the country thanks to our advance agricultural infrastructure, I was curious to see if geography played a role in attitudes towards specific fruits.
 In most states, raspberries and strawberries are ranked the highest, with the exception of a few states.
 Washingtonians in particular rated blueberries the highest, which might have something to do with the [state's high production of blueberries](https://www.worldatlas.com/articles/the-top-blueberry-states-in-america.html).

-Why Pennsylvanians hate Kiwis so much is beyond me.
+Why Pennsylvanians hate kiwis so much is beyond me.

 <i>States/regions with less than 10 respondents were excluded from the analysis.</i>